farbodvand/forkify/README.md

 npm install
 ```

-Update `.env.example` file found in the root directory with your own key and rename it to `.env`:
+Update `.env.example` file found in the root directory with your own key and rename it to `.env`, then run:
 ```bash
 npm run dev
 ```